alexusbernard17/Gift-Card-API/README.md

 • Change value of gift card <br />
 • Remove value of gift card <br />
 <br />
-A postman collection file is also provided
+A Swagger UI and a Postman JSON Collection file is also provided